juju/docs/src/en/users-models.md

 juju revoke jim add-model
 ```

-After a `revoke' command has been issued, a user's access will revert to
+After a `revoke` command has been issued, a user's access will revert to
 the next lower access level.
 With the above example, user 'jim' would now
 have 'login' access to the controller.
 This also means that if a user has write
 access to a model, the following command would revoke both read and write